Make Family Memories with the Lansing Lugnuts

 Pro Tips for Going to a LUGNUTS Game with Kids

-Attending a Lugnuts game with kids is much more than just sitting and watching the team play, although that is fun, too!
-There are tons of fun things for kids to do at a Lugnuts game, so below are some helpful tips to ensure your family has an amazing time at the ballgame.
+Attending a Lugnuts game with kids is much more than just sitting and watching the team play (although that is fun, too); there are tons of fun things for kids to do at a Lugnuts game, so read on for some helpful tips to ensure your family has an amazing time at the ballgame.

 1 – Find the Perfect Tickets for Your Family